 Engaging and Supporting all Students in Learning

-To engage students at the beginning of a lesson, I use an interactive platform called JamBoard.
-I began by posing an initial question ("If you could take any animal home from the zoo, which animal would you choose?").
-While the students posted to the JanBoard, I utilized the help of ALEXA as a timer requesting to hear music that was aligned with the content while the students worked.
+Artifact 1.3 is a student Jamboard in response to the Opening Question, "Post examples for Ancient Islamic culture, architecture, or food from The Islamic World.
+History is about many of the same sub-categories that are cross curriculum, such as example student favorite technology I love to utilize to engage students at the beginning of a lesson; an interactive platform called Google JamBoard.
+Students love the collaborative element that is presented in a visual way as a context for learning.
+The initial question "If you could take any animal home from the zoo, which animal would you choose?" also builds upon SEL principles.
+While the students posted to the JamBoard, I utilized the help of ALEXA as a timer requesting to hear music that is aligned with the content while the students work.
 When the music ended, we engaged in group discussions and referred to the visuals to keep their interest.

 Artifact 1.4 was an idea that came from one of my students, who articulated to the class how sad she was over her fellow classmate who had entered the hospital for an extended stay.
 Her fears was well-founded—what if he contracted COVID-19?
 What if he was put on a ventilator?
 Excellent questions considering we were in the middle of a Global Pandemic

 I asked her opinion on an appropriate course of action.
 Since we had been utilizing Jamboard in class, her idea to create a Get-Well Jamboard.
 The Get-well message provided an opportunity for all the students to express their support and contribute to the social-emotional well-being of their classmate.— a lesson in communication, empathy, and teamwork.